Horse64/core.horse64.org/docs/Resources.md

 yourself.

-**LICENSING:** All projects are dual-licensed under either a BSD-style license or the Apache 2 license, with minor exceptions (like the official artwork). **Check the respective license files for details:**
+**LICENSING:** All projects are dual-licensed under either a BSD-style license or the Apache 2 license, with the minor exception to that being the official artwork. **Check the respective license files for details:**

 - Here's [the `LICENSE.md` file for the core.horse64.org